Table of Contents

 To access the record editor from the domain page, click on the records icon.

 System Records are special DNS records created by DNSimple when you add a domain to your account.
 They’re necessary to resolve your domain.
 They can’t be edited from the record editor, because they’re managed by the DNSimple system.

 Adding a record

-The creation page varies depending on the record type you selected.
-In most cases, you’ll be asked to provide a Name, a TTL, and the data (or content) for the record.
+In most cases, you’ll be asked to provide a Name, a TTL, and the content for the record.

 Name: This is the record hostname.
 Leave it blank to configure a record for the root domain.
 Otherwise, enter the subdomain part for a different hostname.
 You can also enter an

 *for a wildcard record.

 TTL: TTL stands for Time-to-Live.
 It determines how long a DNS lookup for that record can be cached.
 The default value is 1 hour (3600 seconds), but you can adjust it by selecting a different value from the select field.

 Enter the required infomation and press to create the record.